rvo-cs/plscope-utils/database/README.md

 ## Installation

-1. Clone or download this repository.
-Extract the downloaded zip file, if you have chosen the download option.
+1. Clone or download this repository; expand the downloaded zip file, if you have chosen the download option.

-2. Open a terminal window and change to the directory containing this README.md file
+2. Open a terminal window, and change to the directory containing this README.md file

     ```
     cd /path_to/plscope-utils/database